Sabrina-Zhao/SumZero-ML-Project/README.md

 ## 🧠 Notes

-- This project was part of a real-world collaboration and academic capstone.
+- This project was part of a real-world collaboration and academic project.
 - The model can be extended to classification (top vs. bottom ideas) or combined with portfolio construction logic.
 - All results are for educational and exploratory purposes only.